TheLastCylon/ecosystem/documentation/queued_endpoints/technical_stuff.md

 When you set `max_uncommited` to a value of `100`, what you are saying in terms of a business is:

-In the even to of catastrophic failure, I'm okay with loosing `100` of the messages in this queue.
+In the event of catastrophic failure, I'm okay with loosing `100` of the messages in this queue.

 So, take the time and: **Think** about what you'll need.